ebo-arcadia/ebo-lee.github.io/object_relational_mapping.md

 22. executed combined SQL query or select statements using union() function also eliminated any duplicates
 23. executed SQL except statement using except() function to get rows while excluding certain rows
 24. executed SQL intersect statement using intersect function to get and common rows in a table combing multiple select statements
+25. created session object using sessionmaker class, bounding to engine object to handle interacting with database
+26. facilitated associating python classes with database tables creation using declarative base, metadata attributes, and create_all() binding engine object